ScottMorris/twitter-video-generator/README.md

 ### Odd Shaped Videos

 Some videos came in different aspect ratios from the regular horizontal/portrait 16:9 720p videos.
 An example of this are 3:2 videos from high quality cameras, or 1:1 videos from Instagram users 😅.
-These videos are handled through a special filter in the filter graph, but it only adds black bars to correct the aspect ratio and have it match 16:9 720p.
+These videos are handled through a special filter in the filter graph, but it only adds black bars to correct the aspect ratio and have it match 16:9 720p. ([Super User solution](https://superuser.com/a/991412))

 ```cs
 "scale=w=1280:h=720:force_original_aspect_ratio=1,pad=1280:720:(ow-iw)/2:(oh-ih)/2[asd]; [asd]"